MichaelGloessl04/wpapihandler/__tests__/docs/test_docs.md

     - 2.7.1: get_tag_slug should return the tag ID if the tag exists
     - 2.7.2: get_tag_slug should throw an error if the tag does not exist and createIfNotExists is false
     - 2.7.3: get_tag_slug should create a new tag and return its ID if the tag does not exist and createIfNotExists is true
+  - 2.8: remove_post
+    - 2.8.1: remove_post should remove the post with the specified id

 ## Test Docs: